 Participating senior centers have identified program space for SU-CASA activities.
 In some (but not all) senior centers, semi-private workspace, storage space and/or specialized equipment may be available for use by the artist-in-residence.
 It is important to note that, due to senior center operating hours and program schedules, artists may have limited access to the workspace and facilities.

-Senior Center hours vary and some operate during weekday hours only.
-To see descriptions of participating Manhattan senior centers on the SU-CASA 2017 scroll below to “Related Places” for more information.
+Most senior centers operate during weekday hours only.
+Please see descriptions of participating Manhattan senior centers on the SU-CASA 2018 list here for more information.
 Unless otherwise noted, senior center spaces are not private (i.e., when artist is not in the space it will be used by others, thus leaving projects or supplies overnight or for long periods of time may not be permitted).